-If the egress gateway contains an INVITE request containing a QSIG message that is not acceptable (e.g., a SETUP message not suitable for routing onwards, a message other than a SETUP message, a SETUP message for a call for which suitable media streams have not been established) the egress gateway SHALL send back a responding QSIG message in accordance with [1] or [2], e.g., a RELEASE COMPLETE message containing an appropriate value in the QSIG Cause information element.
+If the egress gateway receives an INVITE request containing a QSIG message that is not acceptable (e.g., a SETUP message not suitable for routing onwards, an inappropriate QSIG message, a SETUP message for a call for which suitable media streams have not been established) the egress gateway SHALL send back a responding QSIG message in accordance with [1] or [2], e.g., a RELEASE COMPLETE message containing an appropriate value in the QSIG Cause information element.
 The responding QSIG message SHALL be sent either in an INFO message in accordance with 6.5 or, in the case of a RELEASE COMPLETE message, in a BYE message in accordance with 6.6.